Breaking into the tech industry

 Think out different scenarios / different paths to the goal to your dream, but just know that things don’t always go according to plan.
 The point is that it’s okay to fail!
 Ventures fail, companies close, you don’t reach your goals…but you learn.

 Whether it’s taking an unusual path to a job or on-the-job knowledge training, you should always use your education (even if it’s from non-traditional institutions).
 Also, realize that your experience means a lot, as there’s no ‘typical’ path into tech.

 Tip 5.
 Be resilient

-Remember that it’s 2020, and there are so many possibilities these days, including paths to jobs.
+Remember that there are so many possibilities these days, including paths to jobs.
 A little patience can also go a long way.

 Tip 6.
 Be curious